 5. Foreground, Middleground, and Background: A photo can generally be divided into these three planes.
 The foreground of a composition is the visual plane that appears closest to the viewer, while the background is the plane in a composition perceived furthest from the viewer.
 The middleground is the visual plane located between both the foreground and background.
-Seems simple enough, but the scale of these components often correlates to the dominate subject in an image.
+It seems simple enough, but the scale of these components often correlates to the dominant subject in an image.
 The foreground is often the most dominant due to the larger perceived scale of the images objects.

 Examples with Rules Applied

-To achieve a strong composition, try to feature your bike in the foreground or middle ground as the subject placing it in a way that it compliments the other elements throughout the frame, this could be in appearance, color or maybe by their association to each other.
+To achieve a strong composition, try to feature your bike in the foreground or middle ground as the subject placing it in a way that it complements the other elements throughout the frame, this could be in appearance, color, or maybe by their association to each other.
 Try not to dominate the foreground.
 A wider angle helps to accentuate foreground and create shots full of impact.
 But unless you are careful, the foreground subject will dominate the remainder of the frame and throw the composition off balance.

 It’s will not take long for you to start shooting with these rules in the back of your mind.
 They will become second nature to you and if you take a moment on the trail to apply at least one – you should quickly see an improvement in your photos (and likes).

 Take a look at the flowing photos – I have labeled them with the rules that I applied when I took these.